AP® Physics 1 Study Plan & Tips

 Section III: Set up a regular study schedule and use the best prep materials to master AP Physics 1 concepts

 Much of the material covered in AP Physics 1 builds on topics that were learned previously.
-For example, the concept of momentum (from Unit 5 of the AP Physics 1 course) cannot be fully understood without a clear comprehension of forces and Newton's laws of motion (from Unit 2).
-Thus, it's important to truly grasp the critical concepts at every step along the way.
+For example, the concept of momentum (from Unit 5 of the AP Physics 1 course) cannot be fully understood without a clear comprehension of forces and Newton’s laws of motion (from Unit 2).
+Thus, it’s important to ensure you truly grasp the critical concepts at every step along the way with progressive knowledge checks.

 1. Reinforce class instruction and labs with online video lectures for difficult concepts